TracSystems/tapify-specs/README.md

 }
 ```

-- The "auth" attribute must contain an array of deployed TAP protocol tokens that are verified for the authority's account.
+- The "auth" attribute must contain an array of deployed Tapify tokens that are verified for the authority's account.
 - If the "auth" attribute's array is empty, all tokens owned by the authority's account are authorized [added Sep.
 25th, 2023]
 - Upon indexing, the token-auth inscription must be verified against the signature ("sig"), "hash" attribute and public key.
 - - The public key must be recovered by using "hash".